Vito Acconci, ACCESSIBILITIES, Nova Scotia College of Art and Design, Mezzanine Gallery, Halifax, 1970

 Duration: December 1–15, 1970

 Dimensions: 10.2 x 20.4 cm

-Further Information: Accessibilities, an exhibition by performance and video artist Vito Acconci, took place from December 1 to 15, 1970 in the Mezzanine Gallery, affiliated to the Nova Scotia College of Art and Design (NSCAD) in Halifax, Canada.
+Further Information: Accessibilities, an exhibition by performance and video artist Vito Acconci, took place from December 1 to 15, 1970, in the Mezzanine Gallery at the Nova Scotia College of Art and Design (NSCAD) in Halifax, Canada.
 Acconci, also a poet, wrote extensive descriptions about the exhibition (as well as many other projects), from which we can today learn more about the works and performances shown.
-The exhibition included super 8mm films, such as Three Adaptation Studies, which showed various performative and motor experiments and exercises: in one of these studies, subtitled Blindfolded Catching, Acconci, whose eyes are blindfolded, throws and catches a ball; in Soap and Eyes, he douses his face with soapy water while trying to keep his stinging eyes open, and in Hand and Mouth he puts his entire hand in his mouth, choking on it.
+The exhibition included super-8mm films, such as Three Adaptation Studies, which showed various performative and motor experiments and exercises.
+In one of these studies, subtitled Blindfolded Catching, Acconci, whose eyes are blindfolded, throws and catches a ball; in Soap and Eyes, he douses his face with soapy water while trying to keep his stinging eyes open; and in Hand and Mouth he puts his entire hand in his mouth, choking on it.
 Acconci displayed notes and photos documenting his performance on a roll of paper.
 The picture printed on the invitation shows an earlier performance entitled Trademark, in which Acconci bit his naked body.
 The bite marks were then filled with ink and used to print with.

-Also featured in the exhibition was Doubles, a workshop to reproduce of Acconci’s own artistic works, which were reduced to instructions for the students.
+Also featured in the exhibition was Doubles, a workshop for reproducing Acconci’s artistic works, which were reduced to instructions for the students.
 This made it possible to dispense with his physical presence, while ensuring the students had access to the artist’s most important ideas and creative know-how.
 Indirect communication between artists and students via letter, telephone, or telegram was common at NSCAD, which was famous for its innovative forms of teaching.

 translated by SL